fractalwrench/portfolio/content/posts/playing-apk-golf-how-low-can-an-android-app-go.md

 Setting `minifyEnabled` to true enables [Proguard](https://www.guardsquare.com/en/proguard), which strips unused code from our application.
 It also obfuscates symbol names, making it harder to reverse-engineer the app.

 `shrinkResources` will remove any resources from our APK which aren't referenced directly.
-This can get problematic if you're using reflection, but that doesn't apply to our app.
+This can cause probles if you're using reflection to access resources indirectly, but that doesn't apply to our app.

 ### 786 Kb (50% reduction)
 We've reduced our APK size by half, with no noticeable effect on our application.